Qatar says Gaza truce talks in 'final stages'

 Even as intense diplomatic efforts continued towards a truce deal, Israeli forces pounded targets across Gaza.

-The territory's civil defence agency said overnight air strikes and shelling killed at least 18 people in Gaza City in the north, the central area of Deir Al Balah and Khan Younis in the south.
+The territory's civil defence agency said overnight air strikes and shelling killed at least 18 people in Gaza City in the north, the central area of Deir el-Balah and Khan Yunis in the south.

-"Overnight, with the direction of IDF (army) intelligence, the IAF (air force) conducted several strikes on Hamas terrorists who were involved in terror activities," it told AFP.
+The Israeli military told AFP it had "conducted several strikes on Hamas terrorists who were involved in terror activities".

-The health ministry in Gaza said 61 people were killed in the Palestinian territory over the past 24 hours.

-Jordanian Foreign Minister Ayman Safadi, whose country neighbours Israel, on Tuesday expressed hope that an agreement would allow more humanitarian aid into Gaza.